apptainer/singularity-userdocs/security.rst

 privileges where appropriate, and that containers are produced by trusted sources, users must monitor their containers for newly discovered vulnerabilities and update when necessary just as they would with any other software.
-Singularity Community is constantly probing to find and patch vulnerabilities within Singularity, and will continue to do so.
+The Singularity community is constantly probing to find and patch vulnerabilities within Singularity, and will continue to do so.